 Caring for your loved one after a dementia diagnosis can seem overwhelming, especially for inexperienced first-time family caregivers.
 In order to provide the highest level of care to your loved one, it will be important to learn as much about the progressive disease as possible.
 And of course, as you meet the changing needs of your aging loved one, it will be extremely important that you take care of your own needs and mental health throughout the caregiving process.

-As a leading provider of Tampa Bay dementia care, we wanted to share some valuable information about caring for a senior loved one with dementia.
+As a leading provider of Clearwater dementia care, we wanted to share some valuable information about caring for a senior loved one with dementia.
 By knowing what to expect as the disease progresses, you can better equip yourself as a caregiver and in turn, provide quality care through early, mid and late stages of the disease.

 As dementia progresses, your loved one will need more help with everyday activities.
 While you always want to encourage as much independence as possible, it is important that you prepare yourself for their increased dependence as symptoms progress.